damiendr/ISPC.jl/README.md

 ### Limitations

+The high-level interface is meant to be used with numerical kernels only.
 Not all of Julia's syntax and types are supported:

 - Arrays can only be indexed with integers, providing either a single